 ◆ Enhance mental stamina and focus

 ◆ Speed up illness recovery time

-Stephanie Brick, WELL AP (#0000000823), is an expert on salutogenic design and implementation.
-Ms. Brick has blazed the trail for salutogenic design strategies across facilities with innovative, data-driven design solutions to improve mental/physical health, productivity, wayfinding, accessibility, and branding/identity.
+Stephanie Brick, WELL AP (#0000000823), is an expert on salutogenic design and implementation in the public sector.
+Ms. Brick has blazed the trail for salutogenic design strategies across facilities with innovative, data-driven design solutions to improve health, wellbeing, productivity, wayfinding, accessibility, and branding/identity.
 She has led multiple groundbreaking pilots, co-authored new building design standards, and is helping shift cultural awareness of facility impact on workforce wellbeing.
-As an accomplished public speaker, Ms. Brick has lectured on salutogenic design at all scales of platforms, from introductory office trainings to broadcast forums.
+As an accomplished public speaker, Ms. Brick has lectured on salutogenic design at all scales of platforms, from introductory office trainings to internationally broadcast forums.

 For more information on salutogenic design, the following resources are recommended: